paresmarc/digitaltiles/README.md

 Firstly, we talked on 3D and 2D options and then we decided to focus on 2D option.
 For a simple tile decoration we need vinyl designs which needs to be sticked on stencil to transfer the ceramic ink.
 Instead of providing ready to use patterns, stickers, vinyls we preferred to work on a grid board which provides the user to make their own unique design.

-Tile-Deco is a concept of grid that made of acrylic and magnets and has geometric pieces which can be located on and stick by magnets to the grid in order to form various tile decorations.
+Digital Tiles is a concept of grid that made of acrylic and magnets and has geometric pieces which can be located on and stick by magnets to the grid in order to form various tile decorations.

 **Design Process**
 1. Grid board